mohae/firkin/README.md

 * a queue that does not grow unnecessarily, i.e. if a certain percentage of the items in the queue has been dequeued, shift the remaining items in the queue forward so that new items can be enqueued without forcing a growth in the queue
 * is safe for concurrent usage
 * can act as a bounded queue
+* a queue from which memory can be reclaimed.

 Reallocations are minimized by setting the initial capacity of the queue to a reasonable value for your use case.
 Once a queue is grows, it does not shrink, even when the queue is emptied.
 Queue growth also results in any items in the queue being shifted forward in the slice to eliminate empty spaces in the front of the slice.